cesanta/mongoose-stm32-tcpip-examples/README.md

 The `make` project is the most minimal bare-metal implementation.
 It uses only Mongoose and CMSIS headers, no external frameworks or vendor libraries.
 It includes lightweight `hal.c` / `hal.h` implemented directly on top of CMSIS.
-Best suited for understanding low-level integration, and production firmware with full control over the stack
+Best suited for understanding low-level integration, and production firmware with full control over the stack.
+In order to build these projects on your workstation, [set up your build environment](https://mongoose.ws/docs/getting-started/build-environment/).

 The `cubemx` project provides STM32CubeMX-based setup.
 It includes a `.ioc` configuration file, and comes with integration instructions in README.md .
 Workflow:
 1. Open the `.ioc` file in STM32CubeMX